 Powerful negotiator = bully

 The Japanese Image Board 2ch coined the term "home security guard" (自宅警備員, jitaku keibiin), which is essentially a politer way of calling someone a NEET or Hikikomori; the implication is that they can "guard" the house because they spend all day inside on the computer.
+It pops up from time to time in anime; Haiyore!
+Nyarko-san's Cuko and Himouto!
+Umaru-chan's Alex both refer to themselves using this term.

-Similarly; North Americans use "Guarding the porch," which means "Sitting around on the veranda getting drunk."
+Similarly, North Americans use "Guarding the porch," which means "Sitting around on the veranda getting drunk."

 4Chan uses the word "fag" as a suffix when referring to users: someone who draws is a Drawfag, someone who uses a tripcode is a Tripfag, someone who sockpuppets is a Samefag, etc. Most of the time it's not even used as either an insult or to imply homosexuality which often causes tension elsewhere when a channer visits another site and feels it's still appropriate to use the term.